objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit system).md

 **(locale-currency _locale_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>

-Returns the 3-letter currency code string for the currency associated with the country targeted by _locale_.
+Returns the alpha currency code as a symbol for the currency associated with the country targeted by _locale_.
 If _locale_ does not target a country, `locale-currency` returns `#f`.

 ## Execution environment